Muslim woman to appear in Playboy in a hijab

 Earlier this year, Playboy changed directions, enacting a several changes, the biggest of which was to do away with fully nude photos.

-Tagouri, a 22 year-old journalist who reports for Newsy, appears in the issue clad in black jeans, Converse sneakers, a leather jacket and of course, her head covered.
+Tagouri, a 22-year-old journalist who reports for Newsy, appears in the issue clad in black jeans, Converse sneakers, a leather jacket and of course, her head covered.

 But that hasn't stopped her from coming under withering criticism online.